ShudarsanRegmi/myDigiNotes/database/redis/leetCode_challenges.md

 # My soution for leetCode challenges

+## Gheu Points
+- Look for `null` if you're not looking something.(Eg. customer who've never ordered)

 ### Duplicate Emails: Easy
 - Fetch the emails from Person table who is having duplicate entires
 ```sql